microsoft/AzureTRE/docs/tre-admins/troubleshooting-guide.md

 ![VMSS Running](../assets/vmss_running.png)

-The processor runs in a vnet, and you cannot connect to it directly.
+The processor runs in a VNET, and you cannot connect to it directly.

 1. Connect to the instance using Bastion.
 Bastion is already deployed, and you can use the username `adminuser`.
 The password is stored in the keyvault under the secret `resource-processor-vmss-password`